preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + **Open in new tab**: If the link should be opened in a new tab (as opposed to in current window or dialog), select this option.
 Available only if "Show link" is selected.
 + **Open page as a dialog**: If the page should be opened in a dialog instead for in a page (new or current), select this option.
 + **Overlay**: If an overlay text should be shown on the image(s), add the text here.
 Available for "Roller" only.
-+ **Padding**: Add some padding between the list and the block border, if needed.
 + **Page Content Character Limit**: If the number of characters displayed for Page Content should be limited, add the number here.
 The Content is simply jus cut after that.
 Available for Newsletter only.
 + **Page Summary Character Limit**: If the number of characters displayed for Page Summary should be limited, add the number here.
 The Summary is simply jus cut after that.
 Available for Newsletter only.
-+ **Paging**: Select paging here; "No paging", "Classic" or "Scroll".
 + **Person**: This option can be used to show properties in Card view.
 + **Show create button**: To make it possible for editors to create a new page from here, select this option to add a button to the block heading, and type the name for the button.
 + **Show Default image**: If there is no image available for a page, a placeholder image can be used.
 If that image should be used, select this option.
 + **Show Export to Excel**: In Omnia 6.10 and later, it's possible to make an "Export to Excel" available for users, making it possible to export a list to Excel.
 Available for List View only.
-+ **Show Likes/Comments**: If the number of likes and comments should be displayed for the item, select this option.
-+ **Show link**: You can add a link button at the bottom of the list.
-The first page collection is default, but you can link to any target.
 + **Show Navigation**: If navigation icons for the users to use for rolling should be shown, select this option.
 Available for "Dynamic Roller" only.
 + **Show Paging**: Available for "Dynamic Roller" only.
 Small icons shown that users can use to page back and fort.
 See image below for an example.
-+ **Show Rating**: If the rating for the page(s) displayed should be shown, select this option.
-Available for "Listing With Image" only.
 + **Slider Type**: Select Horisontal slider or Vertical slider.
 Available for "Dynamic Roller" only.
 + **Slider Size**: Select the size of the slider here: Small, Medium, Large or Extra large.
 Available for "Dynamic Roller" only.
-+ **Sort by**: Choose what the list should be sorted by, and then select ascending or descending.
-+ **Summary**: Select the property that contains the page summary for the item to display.
 + **Term properties**: Can be used to show properties in Card view.
 Click "Add" and select a property.
 Continue the same way for additional properties.
 + **Title**: If a title should be shown for the block, add it in this field.
 If no variation exists for the page, you can set the title in the languages active in the tenant.
 If variations exists, only one title can be set.
 In that case, titles in other languages are set in the variations.